Leila-16/analytics_studies/README.md

-# analytics_studies
+# Data Analytics Roadmap: Courses, Books, Case Studies & Notes I Used
-Here I share the tasks and case studies I completed during my data analytics studies.
-This plan can be used as a roadmap for Data Analysts.
-All the materials listed are those I have personally used (or currently using) and found valuable in my professional development.
+Here, I share the courses, books, case studies and personal notes I completed while preparing for a Data Analyst role.
+This collection serves as a roadmap for Data Analysts.
+All the materials listed are those I have personally used and found valuable in my professional development.

 *If the file doesn’t open properly (showing an 'Unable to render code block' error), try using a different browser or downloading the file instead.